-At Vanderbilt School of Medicine, Basic Sciences, we are conducting research to improve health and cure disease.
+At the Vanderbilt School of Medicine Basic Sciences, we are conducting research to improve health and cure disease.
 Our approach is distinctive.
 We are making new discoveries and building on some of the greatest advancements in history.
 We bridge the gap between foundational scientific research and the patient bedside.
 We use cutting-edge technology to enable scientific breakthroughs at the molecular level.
 What we discover today paves the way for generations of innovations, bringing critical therapies to those who need them.

 The research we perform in Basic Sciences is centered around three interconnected pillars: discovery, innovation, and impact.

 Every major advance in medicine starts with fundamental discoveries that teach us how living organisms work in both health and disease.
 These discoveries are made in biomedical sciences laboratories that study life at all levels, from the individual molecules that encode heredity to the complex associations of cells that form tissues and organs.